 All you need is 1 tsp of oil to accomplish that perfectly brown crispy crust.

-I hope you feel ready and equipped to make this Vegan Pear Pizza at home now!
-Between the sweet bartlett pears, spicy chili oil, peppery arugula, fragrant basil, and nutty butternut squash- this pizza truly has all the flavors you'd ever need on one pizza.
-I can’t wait to see all of your #pearpizza creations!
+I hope you feel ready and equipped to make this Vegan Butternut Squash & Pear Pizza at home now!
+Between the sweet bartlett pears, spicy chili oil, peppery arugula, fragrant basil, and nutty butternut squash- this pizza truly has all the flavors you'd ever need for an epic Fall Pizza.
+Enjoy!

 Garlic Cashew Sauce